Campion College

 Campion College Australia is a Roman Catholic tertiary educational liberal arts college located at Austin Woodbury Place, Toongabbie in the western suburbs of Sydney, New South Wales, Australia.
 Named in honour of Saint Edmund Campion, Campion College offers undergraduate studies in the liberal arts and postgraduate studies in Religious Education.
 The college welcomed its first intake of students in February 2006.
-The founding president was bioethicist Father John Fleming, and the first graduation ceremony was held in December 2008.

 Courses

-Campion offers a Bachelor of Arts in the Liberal Arts as its sole undergraduate degree.
-The focus of this course is the development of Western culture.
-The key disciplines are history, literature, philosophy and theology.
+All undergraduate students at Campion College study a single, integrated degree - a Bachelor of Arts in the Liberal Arts - which focuses on the development of Western culture.
+The course brings together four key disciplines - history, literature, philosophy and theology - with the option to study additional units in Latin and Greek.
 The program is structured (loosely) chronologically: with students studying the ancient world in first year, the Middle Ages and Enlightenment in second and finishing with modernity and postmodernity in the third and final year.

-Students may opt to complete a major in any of the four disciplines.
-Students are also required to complete two science subjects in their final year.
-They may also elect to study Latin and Greek above their normal study load, with the ability to graduate with an additional Diploma of Classical Languages upon completing eight languages units concurrently with their Bachelor units.
-Students who do not wish to study for three years may complete the first year of the Bachelor of Arts program and graduate with a Diploma of Liberal Arts - Foundations of the Western Tradition.
+Students may undertake a fourth year of study as part of the Honours program.
+Those who wish to exit the undergraduate program after the first year of study are eligible to graduate with a Diploma of Liberal Arts - Foundations of the Western Tradition.
+Students who complete eight languages units concurrently with their Bachelor units are eligible to graduate with an additional Diploma of Classical Languages.